loxxous/Behemoth-Rank-Coding/README.md

 Here's some numbers from BRC on the enwik9.bwt test file, tests were run on an i7-7700HQ @ 3.5Ghz.

-Note: time to compress via fpaqc and FSE (32KB blocks) is not included, these are purely timings of the rank transforms themselves.
+Note: time to compress via fpaqc and FSE (32KB blocks) is not included, these are purely timings of the BRC transform itself.

 Implementation         | Encode speed | Decode speed| Compressed size (via fpaqc)| Compressed size (via FSE) |
 -----------------------|--------------|-------------|---------------------------|----------------------------